allfre2/rubiksolver/README.md

 # UniSolver (3x3 Rubik's Cube)

+Rubik's Cube 3x3 scrambler and solver.

+Stress relief for some days.

 In Progress ...

-Rubik's Cube 3x3 scrambler, solver and timer.

 ## Build